mh-salari/ur3/02_Running_Guide.md

 1. On the UR3 teach pendant, navigate to your saved `external_control.urp` program
 2. Select the program containing the **External Control** node
 3. Press the **▶ Play** button
-4. The program should start and show "External Control" active
+4. The program should start without any errors and warnings.

 **In Terminal A, you should now see:**
 ```